If I Fits I Sits: Cats and Defined Spaces

 Warmth: You may have noticed that cats like to be really warm, as in "lying dangerously close to the heater" warm in winter and "sprawled out on the concrete" warm in summer.
 When electricity or the sun aren't available, puss likes nothing more than to curl up within a confined area to retain body heat.

 What About Cat Circles Then?

-How can a circle on the ground made with tape provide any of the above benefits?, you may ask.
-Good question – and it seems as though no one really has a definite answer.
-We can only assume that such a set-up provides a somewhat false sense of security in that, because a small space has been defined, it conjures up feelings of warmth, safety and concealment, even though none of these are actually provided.
+How can a circle on the ground made with tape, a hose, or a power cord provide any of the above benefits?, you may ask.
+Good question - and it seems as though no one really has a definite answer.
+We can only assume that such a set-up provides a somewhat false sense of security in that, because a small space has been defined, it conjures up feelings of warmth, safety and concealment, even though none of these are actually being provided.